shaunwang1350/MyersBriggsMLProject/README.md

 However, these tests often include intrinsic biases because the subject is conscious of the quiz processes and will answer accordingly.
 Therefore, we wanted to create a more objective process for testing MBTI.
 By inputting writing from the subject, we hope to train a machine learning model to predict his personality category through text analytics.
 Hopefully, this will eliminate input biases from the subject.

 ## Data Source
-The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across 4 axis:
+The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across four axes:
 - Introversion (I) – Extroversion (E)
 - Intuition (N) – Sensing (S)
 - Thinking (T) – Feeling (F)